minhnhut/esp8266-remote-control-bot/README.md

 Heavily imspired by Nasa rover bot project.
 Project is separated by folders.
 Bellow are details about role of each folders.

-### Components list

-List of hardware components for building the project
+- **Components list**: List of hardware components for building the project
 - **Electrical**: How to wire the components together
 - **Mechanical**: How to assemble the hard parts
 - **Software**: